Working group 1 "Building materials, construction and energy"

 WG 2 Urban and neigbourhood developoment

-WG 2 deals with issues relating to the requirements and potential of integrated neighborhood development.
+WG 2 deals with issues relating to the requirements and potential of integrated neighbourhood development.

 More about WG 2